Skip to content

 Properties

 Read Properties for an outline of the different types of properties that you may place on your models and the code that Coalesce will generate for each of them.
+The above section also details the specific needs of properties that have a relational role in your model.

 Attributes

 Coalesce provides a number of C# attributes that can be used to decorate your model classes and their properties in order to customize behavior, appearance, security, and more.
-Coalesce also supports a number of annotations from System.ComponentModel.DataAnnotations
+Coalesce also supports a number of annotations from System.ComponentModel.DataAnnotations.

 Read Attributes to learn more.